swiftlang/swift-evolution/proposals/0228-fix-expressiblebystringinterpolation.md

 ### Potential uses

-An improved string interpolation design could enable future standard library and Apple framework features; here are a few ideas.
-Note that we are not proposing these now and might not ever propose them in the future—they're just examples.
+An improved string interpolation design could open many doors for future functionality in the standard library, in framework overlays, and in user code.
+To illustrate, here are some things we could use it for in code shipped with the Swift compiler.
+We're not proposing any of this, and any future proposal might look different—we're just demonstrating what's possible.

 #### Constructing formatted strings